astorije/ubeer/README.md

 Once the server is started you can:

 - Play with the client app at <http://localhost:8080/ubeer/index.html>.
-- Run queries interactively using [GraphiQL](https://github.com/graphql/graphiql)at <http://localhost:8080/graphiql/index.html> (see below for some examples).
+- Run queries interactively using [GraphiQL](https://github.com/graphql/graphiql)
+  at <http://localhost:8080/graphiql/index.html> (see below for some examples).

 ## Query examples